JeremyACase/ubiquia/README.md

             stimulateInputPayload: true

 # This is a list of adapters that should be deployed with the graph that are not to be associated
-# with agents.
+# with components.
 These are typically useful as ingress/egress components to a DAG.
-agentlessAdapters:
+componentlessAdapters:

   - modelType: Adapter
     adapterType: EGRESS